 You can use polystyrene foam, molded fiber inserts, or any firm, supportive material that doesn’t take up much space.
-Cardboard alone won’t do the trick because it can easily be bent or torn, and plastic or paper sheeting isn’t sufficient enough as padding between bottles.
+Cardboard alone won’t do the trick because it can easily be bent or torn, and plastic or paper sheeting isn’t sufficient enough padding.

 You can also consult eCommerce shipping companies’ websites for their recommendations on how to ship a bottle of wine.
 As businesses that have shipped billions of packages every year, they know what works and what doesn’t.
 Using proven shipping materials and strategies will save you significant time and money.

 Shipping goods like alcohol can make even the most trusting of customers a little hesitant.
-Instead of running any risks, add options like product insurance and overnight shipping to your eCommerce store.
+Instead of running any risks, add options like product insurance, expedited shipping, flat rate shipping, and overnight shipping to your eCommerce store.

 This gives customers who want more peace of mind the opportunity to add it.
-It also boosts your reputation as a seller, because it communicates you want products to arrive intact, no matter the order size.
+It also boosts your reputation as a seller, because it communicates you want products to arrive in great condition, no matter the order size.

 USPS doesn’t ship any alcoholic beverages, whether internationally or domestically.
-USPS’ freedom to ship alcohol may change in the future, though.
+USPS’ freedom for their clients to ship alcohol may change in the future, though.

 US state representatives introduced a bill in May 2021 called the USPS Shipping Equity Act which would allow the government’s postal service to ship alcohol.
 The representatives say the only reason USPS isn’t doing so now is because of a Prohibition-Era law that still stands.

 If you’ve settled on FedEx as your shipping service for alcoholic drinks, they’re a great choice.
-There are some principles to be aware of when learning how to ship wine bottles FedEx.
+There are some principles to be aware of when learning the practices of shipping wine bottles with FedEx.